threefoldtech/tfgrid-sdk-go/rmb-sdk-go/peer/README.md

 // ... use p ...

-// When done, shutdown is triggered by canceling the context: cancel()
+// When done, initiate shutdown then wait for clean exit: cancel() p.Wait()
 ```

 1- After creating a peer like this at first it will try to get the identity from the provided `mnemonics`